 Avoid processed foods and beverages that are high in sugar, salt, or fat.
 You should also limit alcohol consumption to one drink per day for women or two drinks per day for men.

 Additionally, getting the right amount of essential vitamins and minerals can help you stay in optimum health.
-Talk to your doctor about taking a multivitamin or other supplement – but only after consulting with a healthcare professional.
+Talk to your doctor about taking a multivitamin or other supplement.
+Omega-3, mineral, or animal-based desiccated organ supplements are great options.
+But you should only take them after consulting with a healthcare professional.

 Get enough sleep